If you’ve heard of Pomeranians than you’ve likely heard of Jiffpom.

 And if all that wasn’t enough, this Pom, who is originally from Illinois but now lives in L.A., has a net worth of $25 million.

-Jiffpom is an adorable dog who has given his breed a great name and certainly boosted their popularity in recent years.
-And although not all Poms will make you a millionaire they can make you happy at home if the breed is a good fit for you.
+Jiffpom is an adorable Pomeranian who has given his breed a great name and certainly boosted their popularity in recent years.
+And although not all Pomeranians will make you a millionaire they can make you happy at home if the breed is a good fit for you.

 Here are 13 things to know about this fascinating little dog.